datategy/Fair-Mango/docs/concepts/fairness.md

 !!! note

     Handling proxy variables is not supported on FairMango yet.
-Maybe you can help us implementing it!
-Check out our [contribution guide](../contribution_guide.md).
+We welcome any help on that matter!

 ---